[Resources marked with a (+) are confidential]

 If you have any questions about sexual misconduct or need help following being notified that you are accused of an act of sexual misconduct, the following University offices and staff members can offer information and support.
 Choose any office or person with whom you feel most comfortable.

-The Counseling Center (+) (610-436-2301, Commonwealth Hall, Ground Floor) offers confidential counseling to students who have been accused or found guilty of sexual misconduct.
+The Counseling Center (+) (610-436-2301, Lawrence Center, Second Floor) offers confidential counseling to students who have been accused or found guilty of sexual misconduct.
 All counseling is confidential.
 This means that the counselor cannot speak with others about the student’s situation without the student’s written permission.

 The Counseling Center is staffed by male and female psychologists and trainees.
 Once the student has met with a counselor, together they decide a plan for treatment.
 Subsequent counseling sessions typically focus on providing emotional support and understanding the impact of the sex offense in the student’s life now.
 Since there is no “one way” to process an event, the Counseling Center seeks to support the student through their individual process.